nguyenbatranvan/vite-multiple-assets-doc/docs/guide/index.md

 Where the files would be copied.
 In default, it would reuse Rollup output or Vite output.
 This options allow user to reroutes to different folder, or prorammatically reroutes these copied files and rename it.
 Programmatically reroutes has 3 return options:
 - `string`: path with filename relative to default destination directory, or absolute path.
 Rules from `assets` also applied.
 - `false`: do not copy file.
 Can be use to programmatically ignore certain file.
 Use this if you need complex use-case.
-- `void`: copy to default name and destination
+- `undefined`: copy to default name and destination

 You could reroutes to different folder: